 No more late-afternoon strolls in Parisian parks and gardens : starting this Sunday, October 26, 2025, they will close their doors earlier, at 5:45 p.m. instead of 7:30 p.m.
 Why the change in hours?
 Well, it's simply because of the switch to winter time, and it will last until next February, as it does every year!
 But this is not the case for all green spaces; some are exempt, such as Parc Monceau.

-The days are gradually getting longer, while the nights appear slightly shorter.
-Although the switch to daylight saving time is approaching steadily, a little more patience is needed before the clocks change again.
-The transition to summer time will occur during the night of Saturday, March 28 to Sunday, March 29, 2026.
-We will lose an hour of sleep and will need to set our clocks forward by one hour.
+The days are getting longer and the nights shorter?
+That's a fact—the switch to daylight saving time is quickly approaching, and it won't be long before we change the clocks again.
+So, on the night of Saturday, March 28 to Sunday, March 29, 2026, we'll set the clocks forward by one hour.
+This means losing an hour of sleep and moving our clocks ahead by one hour.
 [Read more]

 According to the city of Paris, opening hours vary according to the season.
 Gardens generally open between 8 a.m. and 9:30 a.m. and their closing times are adjusted according to the time of year, based on the average sunset time "to offer the public the widest possible access".
 In addition, a quarter of the 536 parks, gardens, and squares are open 24 hours a day, regardless of the time of year.